Thursday, September 17, 2009

 I wish you wouldn't "kill" my child again by removing his pictures, artwork, or other remembrances from your home.

-bereaved parent is not contagious, so I wish you wouldn't shy away from me.
+Being a bereaved parent is not contagious, so I wish you wouldn't shy away from me.
 I need you now more than ever.

 I need diversions, so I do want to hear about you; but, I also want you to hear about me.
 I might be sad and I might cry, but I wish you would let me talk about my child, my favorite topic of the day.